MuhabJoumaa/Duolingo-Blackjack-game/README.md

-The game was made using Tkinter.
+The game was made using Tkinter with MVC architecture.